dwessendorf/danielwessendorf.com/content/_index.md

 {{< cards >}}

   {{< card
+    title="Recipe for Success: Crafting Effective Ways of Working" subtitle="This blog posts highlights shares details on successful ways of working, one of the key pillars of the Data Streaming Organization-Framework" link="/blog/2025-03-12-dso-ways-of-working"
+    image="/images/blog/ways_of_working.jpg"
+  >}}

+  {{< card
     title="Building a Confluent Self-Service Developer Platform with Backstage and Terraform" subtitle="In this blog post you will learn how to create a Self Service Portal for Confluent Clusters using Backstage and Terraform" link="/blog/2025-03-16-confluent-self-service-with-backstage-part-1"